peerlibrary/meteor-blaze-components/README.md

 See [live tutorial](http://components.meteor.com/) for an introduction.

-Adding this package to your Meteor application adds `BlazeComponent` class into the global scope.
+Adding this package to your Meteor application adds `BlazeComponent` and `BlazeComponentDebug` classes into the global scope.

 Client side only.